fogarty-ben/QuantReg.jl/docs/src/fitting.md

 that copy, and returns the new, fitted model.

 ```@docs
-QuantReg.fit!
+QuantReg.fit!(::QuantRegModel)
 QuantReg.fit
 ```

-Ultimately, these two functions simply serve as a one-stop wrapper for fitting a model and call different subroutines depending on the value of `model.fitmethod`.
+Ultimately, these two functions simply serve as a one-stop wrapper for fitting a model and calling different subroutines depending on the value of `model.fitmethod`.

 ## Choosing a fitting method